radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 	 ![An image showing ](../Media/extract-new-schema.png)

-1. You can view/modify this schema by selecting if from the drop-down list.
+1. You can view/modify this schema by selecting it from the drop-down list.
 Any changes made (such as attribute name remapping), do not affect the underlying schema.

 **Handling Auxiliary Object Classes from LDAP Backends**